Riley-Py/UWaterloo-Work/EARTH 121/Week 3/Three Rock Types In The Rock Cycle.md

 ## Igneous Rocks
-- Product of an entirely
+- Product of an entirely new material from magma